Cirkit Designer Logo

 1. Relays Not Activating:

-• Solution: Verify that the IN1 and IN2 pins are receiving a LOW signal (0V) to activate the relays.
+• Verify that the control signals (IN1, IN2) are being set to LOW to activate the relays.

 FAQs

-A1: Yes, the module can be triggered with 3.3V signals, but ensure the VCC pin is still powered with 5V DC.
+A: Yes, the module is compatible with 3.3V control signals, but ensure the VCC pin is still powered with 5V DC.

-A2: Yes, the module is designed for high-voltage control, but always follow safety precautions and ensure proper isolation.
+A: Yes, the module is designed for high-voltage applications, but proper insulation and safety precautions must be followed.

-A3: Yes, you can activate both relays at the same time by sending LOW signals to both IN1 and IN2 pins.
+A: Yes, you can activate both relays at the same time by sending LOW signals to both IN1 and IN2.